etrombly/gtk-rs.github.io/tuto/cross.md

 ### Icon and version info

 These steps are for adding an icon to your program.
 First make a rc file showing where the icon is and the version info.
-Change "path/to/my.ico" to your icon".
+Change "path/to/my.ico" to your icon.
 The BLOCK "040904E4" and VALUE "Translation", 0x409, 1252 are for US english, if you would like something different refer to https://msdn.microsoft.com/library/aa381058

 src/program.rc: